-A few of the links in this article will provide me with a small (tiny) commission if used to purchase.
+A few of the links in this article will provide us with a small commission if you purchase through them.
+Thanks for supporting us!

 There are packing tips for Walt Disney World all over the internet.
 I've looked at many, used some, and now rely on my own packing list for each trip.
 Many lists include great suggestions but tend to be almost too inclusive.
 After following one in-park packing list, I found myself bogged down with way too many items we never touched on our trip.
 Since then, I have pared down my list to include just these essentials:

 MIGHTY PURSE WRISTLET